Expansion for a Fundamental Solution of Laplace's Equation in Flat-Ring Cyclide Coordinates: Flat-ring coordinates

 There are three different ways to extend the coordinates \eqref{2:planar2} to the half-plane $x>0$.

 1) We take $s\in (-2K,2K)$ and $t\in(0,K')$.
 The reflection $(x,z)\mapsto (x,-z)$ is given by $s\mapsto -s$.
 Then \eqref{2:planar2} establishes a bijective map between $(s,t)$ and the region,

-which together with its inverse is real-analytic. $Q_1$ is the right-hand half-plane with a cut from $x=b$ to $x=+\infty$ along the $x$-axis.\ Some coordinate lines of this coordinate system are depicted in Figure~\ref{2:fig2}.
+which together with its inverse is real-analytic. $Q_1$ is the right-hand half-plane with a cut from $x=b$ to $x=+\infty$ along the $x$-axis.
+In order to express $s$, $t$ in terms of $x$, $z$ form $\mu$, $\rho$ according to~\eqref{2:inverse} and set

+using the inverse Jacobian elliptic functions from \cite[Section~22.15]{NIST:DLMF}.
+Then the flat-ring coordinates $s$, $t$ of $x$, $z$ are given by $t=t_1$ and